-Residents are responsible for the container's security and care.
+Residents are responsible for the container's security and maintenance.
 When damage results from normal use or due to age, the replacement fee will be prorated during the 10-year anticipated lifespan of the container.
 In other words, a container that breaks due to normal collection after five years will be replaced for 50% of the fee and the resident will receive a new container with ten years of expected use.
 If the container is lost, stolen or damaged as a result of the resident's misuse, the full fee will be charged for its replacement.
+More information.

-One container will be provided to each newly constructed, eligible dwelling unit.
-All existing dwelling units eligible for City collection have received a first container at no cost.
+One container will be provided for no charge to each newly constructed, eligible dwelling unit.
+All existing dwelling units eligible for City collection have already received a first container at no cost.
 Upon moving to an existing residence, the container originally delivered must remain at that address.
 If a container is not present, residents should contact the previous owner through the realtor to retrieve the container.
-If the container cannot be retrieved, Residents will be responsible for obtaining a replacement container from the City ($70) or from another source.
+If the container cannot be retrieved, residents are responsible for obtaining a replacement container from the City or from another source.

 Affordability is always a concern for the City when implementing or increasing fees.
 However, an approved container is required for residents to use the residential waste collection and recycling service which is provided without a fee.
 The $70 refuse container user fee is just $7 per year for the 10 year life of the container, or 58 cents per month.
-The City has determined that the $70 fee is a fair and reasonable fee that does not exceed the cost of providing the container and is the best option for the Environmental Services Department to offset the rising costs of container repair, replacement, and delivery.
+The City has determined that the $70 fee is a fair and reasonable fee that does not exceed the cost of providing the container and is the best option for the City to offset the rising costs of container repair, replacement, and delivery.
 Additionally, with the acceptance of Visa and Master cards, residents may spread the cost of the container over time.

-It is the responsibility of the resident to ensure that the City of San Diego issued containers be properly recycled or returned to the Environmental Services Operations Station at 8353 Miramar Place, where it will be properly recycled.
+It is the responsibility of the resident to ensure that the City of San Diego issued containers be properly recycled or returned to the City's Environmental Services Operations Center at 8353 Miramar Place, where it will be properly recycled.